Some top tips during strange times to help you invest your marketing budget in the right way

-Let’s not hang about, let’s get into these essential tips you’ve promised to tell us.
+Let’s not hang about, let’s get into these essential tips we’ve promised to tell you.

 Do a deal with your agency to cover salaries and a small profit in return for a volume of work.

-You’ll no doubt be working with a few different agencies and freelancers, but now more than ever it makes sense to open a dialogue with a preferred agency to help you get the most out of your budget and the agency a commitment to a volume of work.
+You’ll no doubt be working with a few different agencies and freelancers.
+But, now more than ever it makes sense to open a dialogue with a preferred agency to help you get the most out of your marketing budget.
+Make sure you get your agency to commit to a volume of work.

 In return the agency gives you their best price when it comes to a cost per hour charge.
-Even simply covering salaries with an additional percentage for overheads (such as electricity bills etc) is a good deal at the moment for most agencies.
-You’ll find a lot of agency owners open to discussions when it comes to helping them secure their business and keep their staff busy and paid.
+Even simply covering salaries with an additional percentage for overheads is a good deal at the moment for most agencies.
+You’ll find a lot of agency owners open to discussions when it comes to helping them secure their business.
+They want to keep their staff busy and paid so are willing to negotiate.

 Take a look at your competition and task your agency with making you more inventive, attractive and louder than they are

 Every business has competitors and they’ll all be wondering what they should be doing at this time.
-So your best bet is to challenge your agency with reviewing your competitors and devising you a strategy (on an agreed budget) to ensure you’re still around when all of this ends by making sure you are louder with your offering, inventive with any messaging and attractive with any offers you choose to make to get customers over the line.
+So your best bet is to challenge your agency with reviewing your competitors.
+Devise a strategy (on an agreed marketing budget) to ensure you’re still around when all of this ends.
+Make sure you are louder with your offering, inventive with any messaging and attractive with any offers you choose to make to get customers over the line.

 Go 360 with your thinking and media spend, make sure you get your message on as many channels as possible